grommet/grommet-starter-existing-app/README.md

 If you are able to reproduce it, be nice, file an [issue](https://github.com/grommet/grommet/issues/new).
 If you cannot reproduce it, inspect your elements, and you will probably find some global CSS applying unexpected overly opinionated changes to our components.
 As always, you can join our [Slack](https://slackin.grommet.io) and share your pain with us.

-Finally here are some additional pointers to keep you engaged:
+Finally, here are some additional pointers to keep you engaged:

 1) [Starting Grommet from stratch tutorial](https://github.com/grommet/grommet-starter-new-app)
 2) [Grommet Storybook](https://storybook.grommet.io) - a lot of examples on how to use our components.
 Most of them are not real app scenarios though.
 They are there to illustrate our different props.
 3) [Grommet Sandbox](https://codesandbox.io/s/github/grommet/grommet-sandbox) - more friendly when you want to edit and play with the examples, also does not have real app scenarios.
 4) [Grommet Vending](https://github.com/grommet/grommet-vending) - a sample app done in v2.
-5) [Grommet Controls](https://grommet-nextjs.herokuapp.com/add-ons) - higher level grommet components maintained by one of our external contributors [Atanas Stoyanov](https://github.com/atanasster)
+5) [Grommet Controls](https://grommet-nextjs.herokuapp.com/add-ons) - higher level grommet components maintained by one of our external contributors [Atanas Stoyanov](https://github.com/atanasster).
 6) [Grommet Site](https://github.com/grommet/grommet-site) - site for v2 implemented in grommet v2, of course.